This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 However, since both positions were established simultaneously and are the same size, the net gain or loss should be approximately zero.
 Though this strategy requires both a long and a short position, traders often simplify their discourse by referencing "buying the futures spread" or "selling the futures spread".
 In this context, 'buying' and 'selling' refer to the first contract to settle, commonly termed the front-month or near-term contract.

-If we 'buy' a BTC futures spread, we might purchase the BTC/USDT July futures contract and sell the BTC/USDT September contract.
+In explaining the mechanics behind crypto futures spread trading, we'll be using Bitcoin as our example.
+If we set up a Bitcoin trade and 'buy' a BTC futures spread, we might purchase the BTC/USDT July futures contract and sell the BTC/USDT September contract.
 Conversely, 'selling' the same spread would involve selling the near contract (BTC/USDT July) and buying the longer-term contract (BTC/USDT September).

 The decision to buy or sell the spread depends on the contract prices when entering the trade.
 If the near-term contract is priced lower than the longer-term one, many traders prefer to buy the spread — that is, purchase the near-term contract and sell the longer-term one.
 This situation, where longer-term contracts are priced higher than near-term contracts, is called 'contango'.